Birding & Spring Nature

 MEET OUR PROGRAM LEADERS

 Kurt has devoted his life to birds and nature in all forms and enjoys spending time on ocean shores and Adirondack mountain tops.
-He recently attained 46er status; climbing all peaks over 4,000 feet in the Adirondacks.
-He has a BS and MS from the SUNY College of Environmental Science and Forestry at Syracuse, and spent a summer deep in the north woods of the Upper Peninsula of Michigan studying boreal flora and ornithology.
+He has a BS and MS from the SUNY College of Environmental Science and Forestry at Syracuse and spent a summer deep in the north woods of the Upper Peninsula of Michigan studying boreal flora and ornithology.
 His furthest travels have taken him to Mt.
 Everest base camp and Mandalay.
 He has worked as a freelance artist, environmental educator, wetland scientist, and is currently an environmental scientist with Greenman-Pedersen, Inc. Consultants in Albany.

 Mike Losito, Ph.D.

-Birding & Spring Nature 2018 marks Wayne’s 13th year as a program leader at Mohonk.
-Wayne served as the Buffalo Museum of Science’s first Administrator/Naturalist of Tifft Nature Preserve from 1983-1987, then Research Fellow and Curator of Entomology for the museum from 1987-2001.
+Wayne has led numerous nature programs at Mohonk Mountain House.
+He served as the Buffalo Museum of Science’s first Administrator/Naturalist of Tifft Nature Preserve from 1983-1987, then Research Fellow and Curator of Entomology for the museum from 1987-2001.
 From 2001-2016 he was Western Regional Entomologist for the NYS Department of Health.
-Since May 2016, Wayne has been Entomologist (Identifier) for US Department of Agriculture’s Animal and Plant Health Inspection Service.
+Since May, 2016, Wayne has been Entomologist (Identifier) for US Department of Agriculture’s Animal and Plant Health Inspection Service.
 Wayne earned his MS in Entomology at the University of Wisconsin-Madison and PhD in Zoology from the University of Toronto.
-He has led nature tours from the Canadian Rockies to the Upper Gulf Coast of Texas, and Acadia National Park to the Florida Keys.

-- Three meals daily featuring fresh, locally sourced cuisine from our farm-to-table partners.
+- Three meals daily featuring fresh, locally sourced ingredients from our farm-to-table partners.
 See our full list of dining options>

-- Access to more than 85 miles of the Hudson Valley’s best hiking trails
+- Access to more than 85 miles of scenic hiking trails

 - Afternoon tea and cookies in our historic Lake Lounge

-- Complimentary greens fees on our Scottish-inspired golf course
+- Complimentary greens fees on our historic 9- hole golf course

 - A full menu of nature-inspired treatments at our award-winning spa

-- An award-winning wine list in our Main Dining Room
+- An award-winning wine list in our dining venues